Kruger, Coast & Cape

 Day 16

-Addo Elephant National ParkTravel on to Addo Elephant National Park (approximately 7–8 hours).
-Addo Elephant National Park was created in 1931 to protect the region's eleven remaining elephants and is a true success story in conservation.
-Today there are over 450 elephants in the park, as well as Cape buffalo, black rhinos, all kinds of antelopes and even the unique flightless dung beetle.
+Addo Elephant National ParkToday you'll travel on to Addo Elephant National Park which was created in 1931 to protect the region's eleven remaining elephants.
+A true success story in conservation - today there are over 450 elephants in the park, as well as Cape buffalo, black rhinos, all kinds of antelopes and even the unique flightless dung beetle.
 On arrival, you'll take an afternoon game drive with your group and try to spot some of these resident creatures, among others, from your truck.

 Meals: Breakfast Dinner -